 This species breeds in all ponds on site, where males can often be seen holding territory.
 Individuals can also be encountered foraging along the Dune Ridge and elsewhere on site.

-Probables were seen on 28 April and 16 May 2011 during a record influx of the species.]
+The first confirmed record of this African species was on 13 May.
+Probables were seen briefly on 28 April and 16 May 2011 during a record influx of the species.

 Golden-ringed Dragonfly Cordulegaster boltonii